DarienLibrary/website_content/content/_finished/faq/faq.md

 <div class="panel-collapse collapse" id="collapse-v3-One">
 <div class="panel-body">

 Faxes are 25¢ per page and needs to be paid for by coin.
-You can fax in the [Business Center](/business-center "Business Center") on the Lower Level and on the Second Level.
+You can fax on the Second Level.

 </div>
 </div>